tlml/starter-hugo-academic/content/project/SEPacceleration_outreach/index.md

 acceleration in a considerable way, and the geometry of the coronal field lines determines the attainable energies of the particles.

-While my current research focus is on SEP transport, after the particles have been accelerated, I have on SEP acceleration modelling in the recent past with with Rami Vainio (University of Turku, Finland).